-- [c] Office of Human Resources, 301 Largo Road, Kent Hall, Room 103, Largo, MD 20774, (301) 546-0613; - [d] Affirmative Action Officer, 301 Largo Road, Kent Hall, Room 130, Largo, MD 20774, (301) 546-0170; - [e] Violence Prevention Center Coordinator, 301, Largo Road, Bladen Hall, Room 124-M, Largo, MD 20774, (301) 546-5281; - [2] Interim Measures will be implemented at the discretion of the College.
-Potential remedies, which may be applied to the Complainant and/or the Respondent, include: - [a] Access to counseling services and assistance in setting up initial appointment, both on and off campus - [b] Imposition of campus "Stay-Away Letter" - [c] Rescheduling of exams and assignments (in conjunction with appropriate faculty) - [d] Providing alternative course completion options (with the agreement of the appropriate faculty) - [e] Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty) - [f] Change in work schedule or job assignment - [g] Limit an individual or organization's access to certain college facilities or activities pending resolution of the matter - [h] Voluntary leave of absence - [i] Providing academic support services, such as tutoring - [j] Interim suspension or college-imposed leave - [k] Any other remedy that can be tailored to the involved individuals to achieve the goals of this policy. - [3] Respondent Interim Suspension- - [a] Where the report of discrimination, sexual harassment, and sexual misconduct poses a substantial and immediate threat of harm to the safety or well-being of an individual, members of the college community, or the performance of normal college functions, the College may place a student or student organization on interim suspension or impose leave for an employee.
-Pending resolution of the report, the individual or organization may be denied access to campus, campus facilities and/or all other college activities or privileges for which the student might otherwise be eligible, as the College determines appropriate. - [b] When interim suspension or leave is imposed, the College will make reasonable efforts to complete the investigation and resolution within an expedited time frame. - [4] Findings and Resolution- - [a] If, after an investigation, it is determined that this policy has been violated, corrective action designed to eliminate any form of prohibited harassment should be taken.
+- [d] Affirmative Action Officer, 301 Largo Road, Kent Hall, Room 130, Largo, MD 20774, 301 322 0170; - [e] Violence Prevention Center Coordinator, 301, Largo Road, Bladen Hall, Room 124-M, Largo, MD 20774, 301 583 5281; - [2] Interim Measures will be implemented at the descretion of the College.
+Potential remedies, which may be applied to the Complainant and/or the Respondent, include: - [a] Access to counseling services and assistance in setting up initial appointment, both on and off campus - [b] Imposition of campus "Stay-Away Letter" - [c] Rescheduling of exams and assignments (in conjunction with appropriate - [d] Providing alternative course completion options (with the agreement of the appropriate faculty) - [e] Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty) - [f] Change in work schedule or job assignment - [g] Limit an individual or organization's access to certain College facilities or activities pending resolution of the matter - [h] Voluntary leave of absence - [i] Providing academic support services, such as tutoring - [i] Interim suspension or College-imposed leave - [k] Any other remedy that can be tailored to the involved individuals to achieve the goals of this policy. - [3] Respondent Interim Suspension- - [a] Where the report of discrimination, sexual harassment, and sexual misconduct poses a substantial and immediate threat of harm to the safety or well-being of an individual, members of the campus community, or the performance of normal College functions, the College may place a student or student organization on interim suspension or impose leave for an employee.
+Pending resolution of the report, the individual or organization may be denied access to campus, campus facilities and/or all other College activities or privileges for which the student might otherwise be eligible, as the College determines appropriate. - [b] When interim suspension or leave is imposed, the College will make reasonable efforts to complete the investigation and resolution within an expedited time frame. - [4] Findings and Resolution- - [a] If, after an investigation, it is determined that this policy has been violated, corrective action designed to eliminate any form of prohibited harassment should be taken.
 This action may range from educating the employee or student on the inappropriateness of his or her behavior, to termination of employment or expulsion from the College.

 - [b] If the corrective action to be taken involves a change in an employee's employment status (i.e. transfer, demotion, or termination), the dean of Human Resources must be consulted.
-If the corrective action to be taken involves a change in a student's status (i.e. suspension or expulsion), the vice president for student affairs must be consulted. - [i] If the action taken is termination of employment, regular employees maintain the right to utilize the General Grievance Procedure. - [ii] If the action taken against a student is expulsion, students may use the Student Grievance Procedure.
+If the corrective action to be taken involves a change in a student's status (i.e. suspension or expulsion), the vice president for Student Services must be consulted. - [i] If the action taken is termination of employment, regular employees maintain the right to utilize the General Grievance Procedure. - [ii] If the action taken against a student is expulsion, students may use the Student Grievance Procedure.